mr-staker/build-pkg/recipes/elrond/README.md

 ### Build pkg

+Ultimately, if not explicitly declared, the package version is determined based on the config version for a particular network (main, test, or dev).
+Unless this is overridden, the default behaviour is the upstream behaviour which may have mismatches between the config version and the "binary version" - essentially which elrond-go tag a particular config is liked to.

 ```bash
 # build mainnet package locally i.e Ubuntu 20.04 - requires proper go setup
 bundle exec rake build network=main